asimokby/recommendation-system-Hepsiburada/README.md

 To run the [API Example](../main/api_example):

 1. first need to run the notebook.
 Running the notebook will invove **pickling** some objects that are used on the server.
+Make sure the datasets (json files) exist in the cwd in a directory called **data**.
 2. start the flask server and leave it open.
 ```
 python3 api_example/flask_api.py